Áine Breen – Liwu Jewellery

 Niamh Gaffney – Directionality

-Following a life-changing experience in her own life, Niamh Gaffney set up her company Directionality, which provides coaching and consultancy to people dealing with life-altering challenges.
+Following a life-changing experience in her own life, Niamh Gaffney realised that going back to normal wasn’t possible; she needed to find a new normal.
+Niamh Gaffney set up her company Directionality, which provides coaching and consultancy to people dealing with life-altering challenges.

 Nikki Reddy – Celtic Adventures